 Santa Marta – Medellin (the last 3 flights using Lifemiles).
 Bus to Jardin to hopefully see Yellow-eared Parrots, then more buses to Manizales for Rio Blanco & Nevado for more birding.

 Peireira – Bogota (cheapo Avianca flight), then day trip to Chingaza.

 Bogota – Panama – Trinidad.
 Planned birding in Nariva Swamp, Yerette, Caroni, Aripo & Asa Wright.

 Trinidad – St Lucia (nice 5th freedom award on BA).
 We’ll be looking for St Lucia Parrots and any other birds.

 St Lucia – St Vincent – Dominica – San Juan.
 Chasing more endemic Amazon Parrots through the Caribbean if Liat doesn’t make us crazy first!

 San Juan – USA (various award flights to visit family).

 A quick fly-self drive trip to Darwin, Kakadu & Katherine Gorge area.
 I was going to use AA or BA for this but might just wait for a “happy hour” special deal to come along.

 MILES AND POINTS GOALS

-- TBD South America – The Last Hurrah.
-(Peru & Chile, Venezuela if they get their act together) This trip requires a strong Aussie $ as birding packages in Peru are booked in USD.
-We will be starting from scratch and it may take a few years to save enough miles.
+- TBD South America (Peru & Chile) This trip requires a strong Aussie $ as birding packages are booked in USD.

 Have a list of birding trips we can do using easy-to-get Velocity points or low-cost carriers.
 These are completely flexible as to order and wouldn’t have to be booked 11 months in advance as the others would be.